microsoft/ebpf-for-windows/docs/GettingStarted.md

 components via a Mock IOCTL interface.
 The tests initialize the user mode and kernel mode components, load an eBPF program from an ELF file, and then run the eBPF program by having the mocked extensions emit events.

+### ebpf_client.exe
+This test does verification for different sample programs by parsing the ELF file and sending the verification request to ebpfsvc.
+For the cases when the verification fails, the test receives and prints the verifier failure message.
+If ebpfsvc is not already installed, this test tries to install and start the service before executing the tests, hence this test should be run as admin if ebpfsvc is not already installed and running.

 ### platform_unit_test.exe
 This test invokes APIs exposed by the user-mode implementation of platform